promesante/promesante.github.io/_posts/2021-04-28-clojure_repl_driven_development_part_3.md

 ---
 # Implementation #

-Please take into account implementation we will code in this RDD session will be slightly different from the one you'll find out in the PRs: we will skip some parts in order to keep focus on RDD flow.
+Please take into account implementation we will code in this RDD session will be slightly different from the one you'll find out in the PR it is a subset of: [account detail - web: validate interceptor set PR](https://github.com/promesante/accounts-api/pull/3/files).
+We will skip some parts in order to keep focus on RDD flow.
 And we will include some improvements which will be added in subsequent PRs.

 First, let's switch to the branch `account-detail-db`, the one corresponding to the [previos PR](https://github.com/promesante/accounts-api/pull/2) and, from it, create a new branch, somehow duplicated with `account-detail-web`, the one corresponding to [next PR](https://github.com/promesante/accounts-api/pull/3/files).
 Let's call it the same way, but with a differentiating suffix: `account-detail-web-rdd-demo`.